© 2019 Baptist Health. All Rights Reserved.

 - If so, does your insurance need to be notified at the time?

 - What should you do if any of your diabetes supplies are lost or stolen?

 If your insurance doesn't provide coverage in other countries, you might want to shop around for travel insurance.
 Your travel agent can help you start the search.

-Probably the most important piece of luggage you'll take on any trip is a carry-on bag that should never leave your side, says the ADA.
+Probably the most important piece of luggage you'll take on any trip is a carry-on bag that should never leave your side, says the American Diabetes Association (ADA).